jhyang13/IBM-Full-Stack-Software-Developer-Professional-Certificate/README.md

 - Use Django ORM to build object-oriented databases
 - Integrate Bootstrap into your Django template and build interactive web pages

-### Add a New Assessment Feature to an Online Course App
+### Final Project: Add a New Assessment Feature to an Online Course App

 **URL of the Final Project:** https://jhyang13.github.io/e-plantShopping/